 The Lesser Pelvis sits below, bordered by the lower blades, made up of the pubic symphysis in front, the ischium ( sit bones) on the side, and in the back, the sacrum and coccyx.
 It contains your reproductive and eliminatory organs.
 Don’t you love how our body organizes tasks in to their separate compartments?
 It’s like we’ve got a kitchen, then a bed/bath combo! ).
 The muscles controlling this area look like a kite with an infinity symbol overlaid for some control over the currents that pass through.
 This, we can think of as the saucer, providing an additional layer of support for the tea, holding the cup and its contents as it projects through space.

 As far as the muscles themselves, your abdominals insert themselves in to your pelvis.
 With the outside back and sides, we have the Transverse Abdominals, which embrace your sides before fascially encasing the Rectus Abdominus.
 The RA deserves its own sentence, originating up at your solar plexus, and attaching to your pubic bone before turning in to the Pubococcygeus muscle, which ( surprise!) connects the underside of your pubic bone to your coccyx ( your tailbone) Making up the inside back line are the Siamese Psoas twins, as they gracefully release your lumbar spine and slide diagonally forward towards the Pubic bone before slipping down and wrapping themselves around your thigh.
-The below picture gives a nice sense of the Psoas movement, but please do remember that the Rectus Abdominus has been removed here, in order for you to see inside.

 Before getting in to the muscles of the lesser pelvis, it’s helpful to understand that there are two types of muscles that live there : striated and smooth.
 Striated muscle looks like it has stripes on it, and is usually attached via tendons to the bones.
 Movement control of striated muscle is voluntary ( i.e. you can think about it and make it move).
 Smooth muscles are under involuntary control, and have to do with parasympathetic function.
 They tend to surround your organs, in this case, the digestive, eliminatory and reproductive ones.
 When your body is stressed out, the striped muscles tend to tense up, but the smooth ones relax ( a common reaction to the “fight or flight” response in the body is to eliminate the bowels, which does make running away a lot easier if a big animal is chasing you).
 What’s the takeaway from this?
 If you want to have success mobilizing your pelvic floor, you’d better be relaxed first.